aaron-grau/curic/javascript/projects/ttt_jquery/README.md

 **Instructions**

 We've given you the outline of a `View` class in `js/ttt-view.js`.
-The constructor takes in a `Game` object and a jQuery object in which to display the grid.
+The `constructor` takes in a `Game` object and a jQuery object in which to display the grid.

 Let's create our `View` and `Game` objects in the entry point (`js/main.js`).
-Since we have required these constructor functions, we can create a new Game with `new Game()`.
+Since we have required these classes, we can create a new Game with `new Game()`.

 Use jQuery to find the container element in the view that we created in